 That’s it.

-Five dogs standing together on a hardwood floor, including Winston the foster dog in a black harness surrounded by his pack mates
+A fearful rescue dog standing together with others on a hardwood floor, including Winston the foster dog in a black harness surrounded by his pack mates

 We ask that you do not try to pet him or initiate contact.
 Winston needs to learn that new humans aren’t scary—and that they don’t want anything from him.
 He needs to know that being near a stranger leads to good things… and that he’s in control.